sympodius/haiverin.scot/content/life/what-i-did-during-lockdown/index.md

 It's been a long time since I wrote a blog post, but the strangeness of 2020 compels me.
 For me, the strangest thing this year has been the COVID-19 lockdown.

 It surprised me that people were willing to tank the world economy to protect strangers.
 It gave me hope.
 I didn't think we were still capable of things like that.
-But we knew it made sense: Hide ourselves away and starve the virus.
+But we knew it made sense: hide ourselves away and starve the virus.

 I suppose some were acting out of fear and self-preservation.
 Others might have only worried about infecting those closest to them.
 Still, the collective will was impressive.
 I saw and heard of many small kindnesses during my lockdown here in the UK.
-For the first time in my life, I felt the whole world uniting under a common goal --- even if it came from this awful event.
+For the first time in my life, I felt the whole world uniting under a common goal---even if it came from this awful event.

 As time passed, my belief in that notion diminished.
 People be peopling.